mukhal/mukhal.github.io/_posts/2020-7-30-ACL2020-highlights.md

 ---

-This post is a bit late, but I really wanted to write.
 ACL 2020 has been very special, since it is my first conference to attend.
 I have found the virtual version to be very nice (Altough my testimony is a bit undermined by the fact that I have not experienced an actual conference before.
 So, I cannot really compare the virtual version to the actual one).
 Anyway, I found the discussions, Q&A, chat rooms, and the live talks were very engaging and interesting!